informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

 **Solutions**:

-1. **Use Scene Validator**:
+1. **Use Manual Tools**:
-   - Add the `SceneValidator` component to any GameObject in your scene
-   - Right-click the component and select "Validate Scene"
-   - Use "Fix ExitCube Issues" to resolve ExitCube-specific conflicts
+   - Go to `Tools > Validate Current Scene (Auto)` in the Unity menu
+   - This will manually run the same validation that happens automatically

 2. **Manual Fix for ExitCube**:
    - Select the ExitCube GameObject